 Although the route to getting a Golden Visa differs depending on the countries’ regulations, it is mainly done through real estate acquisition, capital transfer, or company formation.
 The other requirements usually include proving the source of your funds and presenting a clear criminal record.

-What is the cheapest Golden Visa Europe countries offer?
+What are the cheapest Golden Visa Europe countries offer?

-Malta’s Golden Visa is among the cheapest Golden Visa Europe offers, with a minimum investment amount of €150,000.
+Malta Permanent Residence Programme is among the cheapest in Europe, with a minimum investment amount of €150,000.